Hannah's Blog | Celebrating two years as UK Youth Commissioner

-I’ve enjoyed an amazing two years as UK Youth Commissioner supported by my incredible deputies Jagz and Jay.
+I’ve enjoyed an amazing two years as UK Youth Commissioner supported by my incredible deputies.
 The journey has been inspiring, crazy, hectic and life changing, but I wouldn’t have changed it for anything.

 I’ve had my share of challenges – which is to be expected for a self-confessed perfectionist.
 I’ve developed my skills, made a few mistakes but learned from them along the way.
 Most importantly, I’ve been able to listen to some great ideas and support local Scouting to bring them to life.

 My team has made great progress working with the Movement to define Youth Shaped Scouting.
 When I reflect back on the last two years, my favourite moments that come to mind include YouShape Week that took place in February this year – where we had nearly 20,000 people participating in activities and earning their YouShape badge.
 There was a fantastic turnout for the national event in Doncaster where 200 young people aged 14-25-years-old attended from all over the UK.
 They discussed the future of youth involvement and how they could make it happen.
 Those discussions have influenced the Youth Shaped Scouting strategy of which I’m happy to announce has been approved by the UK Board.